-Coding standards are located throughout each ICD-10 chapter of the reference book and are applicable to a specific diagnosis, disorder, disease or condition, or describe the correct usage of a code, category or range of codes.
-Coding standards are, generally, listed in code, category or range order.
+Coding standards are located throughout each ICD-10 chapter and are applicable to a specific diagnosis, disorder, disease or condition, or describe the correct usage of a code, category or range of codes.
+Coding standards are listed in code, category or range order.